open-component-model/ocm/pkg/contexts/ocm/accessmethods/github/README.md

 Provided blobs use the following media type for: `application/x-tgz`

-The artefact content is provided as gnu-zipped tar archive
+The artifact content is provided as gnu-zipped tar archive

 ### Description